Introduction

 Daily Reporter

 Firstly, you need to use @Botfather provided by Telegram to create a chat bot for your Telegram account.
-You can search online for step-by-step instruction.
+You can search online for step-by-step guide.
 By following the instruction, you should know the bot token and chat id.

 Now go to Workers dashboard, create another service with name page-reporter with default setting.